North Dakota: Native American First Nations

 Paul Kane witnessed and participated in the annual bison hunt of the Métis in June 1846 on the prairies in Dakota.

-In the 21st century, North Dakota has an increasing population of Native Americans, who in 2010 made up 5.44% of the population.
+In the 21st century, North Dakota has an increasing population of Native Americans, who as of 2025 made up 5.3% of the population.
 By the early 19th century the territory was dominated by Siouan-speaking peoples, whose territory stretched west from the Great Lakes area.
 The word "Dakota" is a Sioux (Lakota/Dakota) word meaning "allies" or "friends".

 The primary historic tribal nations in or around North Dakota, are the Lakota and the Dakota ("The Great Sioux Nation" or "Oceti Sakowin", meaning the seven council fires), the Blackfoot, the Cheyenne, the Chippewa (known as Ojibwe in Canada), and the Mandan.
-There are six Indian reservations in North Dakota--Spirit Lake Tribe, Standing Rock Sioux Reservation, Sisseton Wahpeton Oyate, Fort Berthold Indian Reservation, Turtle Mountain Indian Reservation, and The Mandan, Hidatsa, and Arikara Nation.
+There are six Indian reservations in North Dakota--Spirit Lake Reservation, Standing Rock Sioux Reservation, Sisseton Wahpeton Oyate, Fort Berthold Indian Reservation, Turtle Mountain Indian Reservation, and The Mandan, Hidatsa, and Arikara Nation.